 Currently, they’re given mostly for lifetime achievements or to specific projects, but, honestly, even the Oscars are more thorough.
 At least, by the end of that ceremony, almost every part of movie production has been honoured.
 This has never been the case in architecture, so let’s consider new kinds of awards and methodologies of merit.
 Perhaps we need awards for the most reused brick or the most valuable intern; for the bravest client or the smartest budget.
 Or we may need awards that are given only to temporary groups, to promising concepts, or to new laws.
 Maybe truly future-focused awards must plan their own obsolescence?

-How to: reward and punish will survey and taxonomize the circus of contemporary architectural “meritocracy”, consider the origins and transformations of the most important awards and how they came to be that way, explore how awards reinforce structural inequalities through systems of selection and judgement, favoritism, and exclusion, and find different approaches to funding prizes, selecting and taming jurors, and other themes, which will be developed with the participants.
+How to: reward and punish will survey and taxonomize the circus of contemporary architectural “meritocracy”, consider the origins and transformations of the most important awards and how they came to be that way, explore how awards reinforce structural inequalities through systems of selection and judgement, favouritism, and exclusion, and find different approaches to funding prizes, selecting and taming jurors, and other themes, which will be developed with the participants.

 How to is a series of intense annual residencies that bring small teams together at CCA to produce a new tool—which can be physical, digital, or somewhere in between—and rapidly begin to address a specific opportunity or need.
 For the 2018 workshop, please visit How to: not make an architecture magazine, and How to: disturb the public for the 2019 workshop.